What are my divorce options?

 Do-it-Yourself Divorce may be an option to explore further if all of these conditions apply:

-- The complexities of your case are low;
+The complexities of your case are low;

-- A high level of trust exists between you and your spouse;
+A high level of trust exists between you and your spouse;

-- You and your spouse are in agreement on all issues and are willing to work together;
+You and your spouse are in agreement on all issues and are willing to work together;

-- You don't want/need a customized agreement;
+You don't want/need a customized agreement;

-- You don't want any professional involvement whatsoever;
+You don't want any professional involvement whatsoever;

-- There is nothing legally preventing you from being able to interact with your spouse;
+There is nothing legally preventing you from being able to interact with your spouse;

-- You are willing to sacrifice the thoroughness of your agreement for a low cost.
+You are willing to sacrifice the thoroughness of your agreement for a low cost.

-Option 2 for How to Get Divorced: Internet Divorce
+Option 2 for how to get divorced: Internet Divorce

 Internet Divorce is similar to the “Do-it-Yourself” divorce option in that the couple is responsible for undertaking all of the steps to divorce.
 But instead of having to pinpoint the relevant issues on their own, a website or software program helps by identifying the basic issues that an average divorcing couple faces.
 The spouses would still need to come to an agreement on all issues, but the website leads them through an online interview with a series of pre-defined questions that they would answer.

-There are a number of things you need to know before making the decision to choose Internet Divorce:
+There are a number of things you need to know before making the decision to choose internet divorce:

+- Only one spouse registers for the internet divorce service.
 That means that only one of you will actually be using the system and answering questions for both of you.
 Therefore, you will both need to not only be in complete agreement on all relevant issues in advance of starting the online interview, but a high degree of trust will also need to exist between the two of you.

 Whoever is answering the questions technically has control over choosing the answers and may or may not enter what you both agreed to in advance.

+- You may end up having to involve attorneys in your divorce or legal separation.
 Couples who pursue a DIY or Internet Divorce typically do so because they don't want to involve attorneys.
 And like a DIY divorce, parties may find themselves unsure on how to proceed and need to consult with an attorney.

 Some Internet Divorce platforms offer attorney assistance from within their website, giving one party the chance to pay to be connected with a lawyer who can answer their questions, and offer advice.
 While at first, this may sound appealing, but if you and your spouse specifically chose an Internet divorce to avoid the cost or involvement of attorneys, you'll be doing the very thing you didn't want to do.